6 Things BMW Owners Must Know

 5. Buying Tires

-It is not uncommon for original tires to only last 25,000 miles.
+It is not uncommon for original tires to last only 25,000 miles.
 Even though they are meant to last 50,000, replacement tires for BMW can be expensive.
 You can save several hundred dollars by buying the tires online and shipping them to your favorite tire shop, even the ones we mentioned.

 6. Invest in a Diagnostic Scanner

 If your BMW is still under warranty, that’s great.
-Not much to worry about then.
+Not much to worry about, then.
 But if the car is out of warranty, you should consider what you will do if it breaks.

 Do you plan on fixing everything yourself?
 If so, check out the BMW Repair Guides section of our website.
 If not, consider an extended BMW warranty offered by the BMW dealer or third parties.